-A bill payable is a document which shows the amount owed for goods or services received on credit.
-Examples of a bill payable include a monthly telephone bill, electricity bill, a bill for repairs or maintenance, the bill for merchandise purchased by a retailer on credit, etc. The provider of the goods or services is referred to as the supplier or vendor.
-Hence, the bill payable is also known as an unpaid vendor invoice.
+A bill payable is a document which shows the amount owed for goods or services received on credit (meaning not paid at the time that the goods or services were received).
+The provider of the goods or services is referred to as the supplier or vendor.
+Hence, a bill payable is also known as an unpaid vendor invoice.

 Under the accrual method of accounting or bookkeeping, a bill payable or unpaid vendor invoice is recorded in Accounts Payable with a credit entry.
-When the bill is paid, Accounts Payable will be reduced with a debit entry.
-The credit balance in Accounts Payable is reported on the company's balance sheet as a current liability.
+(The debit will likely be recorded as an expense or asset.)
+When the bill is paid, Accounts Payable will be reduced with a debit entry, and Cash will be decreased with a credit entry.